In a word, yes!

 Although it won’t do the sweetness of your breath any favours, eating onions can help it to move unobstructed through your respiratory system by acting as an effective natural decongestant.
 Combine onions with garlic for a double-dose of snore-busting goodness.

-The jewel like seeds of the ruby fruit are a precious resource in fighting snoring.
-The sweet, edible seeds can reduce inflammation due to their high concentration of phytochemicals.
-The seeds are easy to add to salads, sauces or desserts and delicious eaten raw as a snack.
-If eating a seed doesn’t take your fancy, pomegranate juice is good option, too, just makes sure it’s 100% pomegranate juice, not a mix, cocktail or concentrate to maximise the benefits.
+The jewel-like seeds of the ruby fruit are a precious resource in fighting snoring.
+Sweet, edible seeds can reduce inflammation due to their high concentration of phytochemicals.
+The seeds are easy to add to salads, sauces, or desserts and are delicious eaten raw as a snack.
+If eating a seed doesn’t take your fancy, pomegranate juice is a good option, too, just make sure it’s 100% pomegranate juice, not a mix, cocktail or concentrate to maximise the benefits.

 As the only food source of a compound called bromelain, which reduces the levels of inflammatory prostaglandin in the body, pineapple is a very valuable addition to a diet to tackle snoring.